iamhasanimam/DevOps-Fundamentals/AWS/Monitoring, Compliance and Governance in the AWS Cloud/readme.md

 Benefits: Audit Manager saves time with automated evidence collection, streamlines collaboration across teams, and helps ensure integrity of audits with read-only permissions.

 Use case: It can be used to automate evidence collection, continually audit to assess compliance, and deploy internal risk assessments.

+As companies grow and scale, the management and governance of disparate AWS accounts can be a challenge.
+That's where AWS Organizations can help.

+#### AWS Organizations

+Organizations helps you centrally manage and govern your environment as you grow and scale your AWS resources.
+It helps you manage policies for groups of accounts and automate account creation.

+Benefits: Organizations provides several benefits like quickly scaling your environment by programmatically creating new AWS accounts for resources and teams.
+It also helps by simplifying permission management through SCPs and managing and optimizing costs across your AWS accounts and resources.

+Use cases: It can be used for automating AWS account creation, providing tools and access for your security teams, controlling user access to designated services, and sharing common resources across accounts.

+Service control policies (SCP)
+An SCP is a policy that lets you place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.
+SCPs can be applied to either OUs or individual member account

+In AWS Organizations, you can apply SCPs to the organization root, an individual member account, or an OU.
+An SCP affects all IAM users, groups, and roles within an account, including the AWS account root user.

+You can apply IAM policies to IAM users, groups, or roles.
+You cannot apply an IAM policy to the AWS account root user.

+#### AWS Control Tower

+AWS Control Tower is a service you can use to enforce and manage governance rules for security, operations, and compliance at scale across all your organizations and accounts in the AWS Cloud.

+Benefits: AWS Control Tower can help you save time while providing governance.
+It uses preconfigured controls, which can help you to quickly set up multi-account environments, automation with built-in governance, and integration of third-party software at scale.

+Use cases: Use AWS Control Tower to quickly deploy applications and provision compliant AWS accounts.

+#### AWS Service Catalog

+With Service Catalog, you can create, share, and organize from a curated catalog of AWS resources.
+You can deploy baseline networking resources and security tools for new AWS accounts so you can govern consistently.

+Benefits: Service Catalog saves time by making it quick to find and deploy approved, self-service cloud resources.
+It also helps you stay agile while improving governance over resources across multiple accounts.

+Use cases: Use it to provision resources across AWS accounts, apply access controls, and accelerate provisioning of continuous integration and continuous delivery (CI/CD) pipelines

+#### AWS License Manager

+License Manager is a service that helps you manage your software licenses and fine-tune your licensing costs.

+Benefits: License Manager helps with visibility and control, tracking and managing licenses, and reducing the risk of noncompliance with licenses.

+Use cases: Use it to streamline license management and to simplify the Microsoft License Mobility through Software Assurance experience.
+You can also use it to automate the distribution and activation of software entitlements across AWS accounts for end users.

+Managing software licenses can be time consuming, costly, and difficult to enforce.
+License Manager helps reduce the risk of noncompliance by enforcing license usage limits, blocking new launches, and using other controls.

+##### AWS Health Dashboard

+With AWS Health Dashboard, you can view account-specific health information and get AWS Health event updates.
+You can also use AWS Health programmatically using the AWS Health API, which is available with AWS Premium Support.

+Benefits: AWS Health Dashboard provides valuable information as a data source for events and changes.
+It gives you timely and actionable guidance to remedy issues.
+It also helps manage service health and is integrated and automated to use at scale.

+Use cases: Use AWS Health Dashboard to view account-specific health information.
+You can also use it to plan for lifecycle events or troubleshoot an incident.

+#### Trusted Advisor

+Optimizing large scale cloud deployments is extremely important to do, and it's not a one-time thing.
+You must look for ways to optimize for costs, performance, security, and resilience.
+With AWS Trusted Advisor, you can continuously evaluate your AWS environment by using best practice checks across several categories.
+All AWS Support plans include access to dozens of Trusted Advisor checks.
+With Business Support and other advanced plans, you can benefit from hundreds of checks.

+Benefits: Trusted Advisor helps you align with AWS best practices, prioritize recommendations, and optimize your AWS resources at scale.

+Use cases: It can be used to optimize cost, efficiency, security, improve performance, and track service limits.

+#### IAM Access Analyzer

+IAM Access Analyzer provides capabilities to set, verify, and refine permissions by analyzing external access and validating that your policies match your corporate security standards.

+Benefits: IAM Access Analyzer provides benefits like refining permissions, validating IAM policies, helping you meet your least privilege goals, and automating IAM policy reviews.

+Use cases: It can be used to set fine-grained permissions, verify who can access what, remediate unused access, and refine and remove broad access.